 Two important pieces of information are gained from this population data.
 First, since the last update to the GMP in 1994, many P-MRNRD counties experienced a significant growth in population.
 Second, the decrease in population in the rural areas such as Burt and Thurston counties is contrasted with the increase in Sarpy and Douglas counties.
 As seen across much of Nebraska, the population of the P-MRNRD is becoming more urban.
 But how does this affect water use?
-Is it as simple as estimating that with this increased urban population there will be an increase in demand for groundwater?
+Is it as simple as estimating that increased urban population will increase the demand for groundwater?
 Not exactly; groundwater use is based on many different factors including population and land use.